 This class is designed for those aged 18-25; whether you are in school or not.
 Come join us, especially when you are home from school during the holidays.
 FLOCK stands for “Faithful Leaders Of Christ’s Kingdom.”
 They are currently working through the Gospel Project.

-Facilitators: Brad and Betty Brown, and John Hobbs
+Facilitators: Brad and Betty Brown, and John and Kalena Hobbs

 Agape – Room 8

 The Agape class is a mature class that welcomes new people with open hearts and arms.
 This class uses the Gospel Project literature and ranges in age from 55 to 75.

 Teachers: Janice Barber and Diana Turner

 Bible Study Fellowship – Room 17

 The Bible Study Fellowship class is a diverse group of adult Christians with a heart for missions and an interest in outreach.
 BSF uses Lifeway’s “Explore the Bible” curriculum and has an age range of 55-75.